 Education and Research Activities in the Laboratory

 Trimethylene carbonate derivatives and N-vinylamide derivatives, for example, are selected as biomaterial application.
 (Fig. 1)

-Thermal, pH, and light are used for the stimuli-responsive polymer materials, which change their chemical and physical properties (Fig. 2).
+Thermal, pH, and light are used for stimuli-responsive polymer materials, which change their chemical and physical properties.
+(Fig. 2)

 Nanoparticles, nanofibers, and nanofilms are design and prepared using polymer-polymer interactions, such as van der Waals and electrostatic interactions.
 (Fig. 3)

 Explanatory Pictures of Research Activities

 - Fig. 2

 - Fig. 3

 1. S.Fujishiro, K. Kan, M. Akashi, H. Ajiro*, “Stability of Adhesive Interfaces by Stereocomplex Formation of Polylactides and Hybridization with Nanoparticles”, Polym.
 Degrad.
 Stab.
 2017, 141, 69.

 2. K.Kan, M. Akashi, H. Ajiro*, “Polylactides Bearing Vanillin at Chain End Provided Dual Dynamic Interactions: Stereocomplex Formation, and Nanostructre Control”, Macromol.
 Chem.
 Phys.
 2016, 217(24), 2679.

 3. H. Ajiro*, S. Ito, K. Kan, M. Akashi*, “Catechin Modified Polylactide Stereocomplex at Chain End Improved Antibiobacterial Property”, Macromol.
 Biosci.
 2016, 16(5), 694.